allisonmolski/latin102portfolio/quiz1.md

 Centaurs *were being killed* by Hercules.
 (Use the perfect tense): interfecti sunt

 Centaurs *were killed* by Hercules.
-(Use the imperfect tense): interfecerunt ❌
+(Use the imperfect tense): interficiebantur

 When Hercules *killed* the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.): interfecit ❌
+(Emphasize the circumstance, not the timing, of what Hercules did.): interfecisset

 At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her.: vidit

 Hercules *led* Deianira in marriage (i.e., he married her).: duxit

-Hercules repeatedly *asked* Eurytus for permission to marry Iole.: quaesivit ❌
+Hercules repeatedly *asked* Eurytus for permission to marry Iole. rogabat